Click on the link below to access the online form:

 - Windows and Doors

-This page contains information on permits and other forms that may be required for applications that are reviewed by the Building Inspections Division.
+This page contains information on permits and other forms that may be required for applications that are reviewed by the Development Permitting and Inspections Division.
 Details on the review process and anticipated review times can be found on the Plan Review Information page.
 Answers to the most common questions received by the Division can be found on the FAQs section of this page.
 If you have additional questions or need clarification, please contact staff during business hours.

 Permits are required before performing any new construction or any addition, alteration or repair of existing buildings, structures, plumbing, electrical, or mechanical work (exception: all work which requires a permit, but is performed outside business hours for emergency reasons, must be submitted for permit the next business day).